 Holding the tooth between the lip and gum or under the tongue is good too.
 But be careful you don’t swallow it.
 If neither of these is an option, place the tooth in a cup of milk.

 4. Call Your Dentist ASAP!

-Next, you’ll want to get to promptly.
+Next, you’ll want to get to Boulder County Smiles ASAP.
 Many teeth that are reinserted by a dentist within an hour can be saved.